rapka/polemics-md/content/essays/nina-arweave.md

 ## What was up the beef between Irys and Arweave?

-On December 17, 2023, Arweave founder Sam Williams [took to Twitter](https://twitter.com/samecwilliams/status/1736506715523178571)and alleged that Irys' developer were planning a hard fork of Arweave's blockchain.
-In non-crypto terms, this means that Irys was planning on making their own version of Arweave and start from scratch, deleting all of the existing data they were hosting, including the data uploaded to Nina up until that point.
-Williams accused Irys' developers of greed, claiming the "stated that they didn’t want to have to support the existing data and ‘give tokens to a bunch of (expletives)’".
+On December 17, 2023, Arweave founder Sam Williams [took to Twitter](https://twitter.com/samecwilliams/status/1736506715523178571)and alleged that Irys' developers were planning a hard fork of Arweave's blockchain.
+In non-crypto terms, this means that Irys was planning on making their own version of Arweave and starting from scratch.
+This would involve deleting all of the existing data on the network, including all the music uploaded to Nina up until that point.
+Williams accused Irys' developers of greed, claiming they "stated that they didn’t want to have to support the existing data and ‘give tokens to a bunch of (expletives)’".

 In a [response](https://twitter.com/irys_xyz/status/1736535577959264702), Irys denied this, stating that their plans would not disrupt existing services that rely on their network.
 However, that same tweet also claims that "active censorship" could cause issues with retrieving data from arweave.net, which is the domain currently used by Nina.

 Earlier in the tweet, Williams states that "Permanent storage needs forks – they are required for long-term resilience".
-I agree with this, but it also means that Arweave's "permanent" storage requires not just regular maintenance of its code, but also the continued upgrading of the majority of its community.
+I agree with this, but it also means that Arweave’s “permanent” storage requires not just regular maintenance of its code, but also the continued maintenance of individual miner nodes.

 On January 4th, Irys founder Josh Benaron used his own account to [post another tweet](https://twitter.com/josh_benaron/status/1742887405068181641) announcing that the situation was resolved.
 He explained that Irys will continue to support Arweave's data for the forseeable future and apologized for "any distress this misunderstanding may have caused".